zzzprojects/EntityFramework.Extended/readme.md

 ### Batch Update and Delete

-A current limitations of the Entity Framework is that in order to update or delete an entity you have to first retrieve it into memory.
-Now in most scenarios this is just fine.
-There are however some senerios where performance would suffer.
-Also, for single deletes, the object must be retrieved before it can be deleted requiring two calls to the database.
-Batch update and delete eliminates the need to retrieve and load an entity before modifying it.
+The Entity Framework's current limitation is that you have first to retrieve it into memory to update or delete an entity.
+Now in most scenarios, this is just fine.
+There are, however, some scenarios where performance would suffer.
+Also, the object must be retrieved for single deletes before it can be deleted, requiring two calls to the database.
+Batch update and delete eliminate the need to retrieve and load an entity before modifying it.

 **Deleting**